AndreiIlisei/Movie-Search-ReactJs/README.md

-A Full Responsive ReactJs movie search.
+A Full Responsive Webpage that could be used to search Movies.
+It was done in ReactJS using the API from https://api.themoviedb.org/.
+To style the webpage I have used Styled Components.
 ###
 You can have a look here : https://www.behance.net/gallery/115319083/Movie-Search-App?